Nita M. Lowey 21st Century Community Learning Centers (21st CCLC)

 - Free meals

-- Programs operate Mondays-Thursdays, no Fridays, during after school hours, school year and summer.
+- Programs operate Mondays-Thursdays, no Fridays, during after school hours, school year.
+Programs observe all district holidays.